Everest Base Camp Trek Experience

 - Also, the other name of Pema Choling Gompa in Phakding is also known as Rimishung Gumba.
-It is the oldest and essential Gumba in Khumbu region.
+It is the oldest and essential Gumba in the Khumbu region.

 Day 2: Trek to Namche Bazaar

 Day 3: Acclimatization Day in Namche Bazaar

-- You can see a secret mountain on the right side of Mt.
+- You can see a remote mountain on the right side of Mt.
 Kongde.
 Its name is Mount Khumbila.

 - Behind it, there is a small village popularly known as a green valley.
 People say that many years ago, people painted their house’s roof with white sparkle zinc.

 - As a result, the reflection of sunlight caused all snowmelt in Khumbila Mountain.
 Later on, people realized the effects of white zinc and replaced the roof with green color.

 - After that, villagers called it Green Valley.
-Besides, Khumbila is a sacred mountain restricted for climbing.
+Besides, Khumbila is a sacred mountain restricted from climbing.